 International shipping can be tricky, with the potential for deliveries to be stuck in customs, delivered to the wrong address or even causing additional charges.
 Read on to find out 6 best practices that can help you avoid these issues and more.

-2018 looks set to be an exciting year for Southeast Asia’s eCommerce scene, with Alibaba investing another US$2 billion in Southeast Asian eCommerce marketplace Lazada and Google investing US$550 million in Chinese eCommerce behemoth JD.com.
-The tech giants are all vying for a larger share of the pie in Southeast Asia’s rapidly growing eCommerce market.
+Southeast Asia’s eCommerce scene is entering exciting times.
+In 2018, with Alibaba investing another US$2 billion1 in Southeast Asian eCommerce marketplace Lazada and Google investing US$550 million2 in Chinese eCommerce behemoth JD.com.3 The tech giants are all vying for a larger share of the pie in Southeast Asia’s rapidly growing eCommerce market.

-As the Southeast Asian eCommerce market becomes more lucrative, you may be looking to list your products online on regional marketplaces and ship them to consumers in countries across the region.
+As the Southeast Asian (SEA) eCommerce market becomes more lucrative, you may be looking to list your products online on regional marketplaces and ship them to your SEA consumers.

 Southeast Asia is a region comprising of 11 countries stretching from India to China.
 The eCommerce market in these countries is unique from each other, with differences in customs regulations and logistical infrastructure.

 These differences between Southeast Asian countries give rise to complications in cross border logistics and it is no wonder that business owners who are new to cross border shipping are often unaware of the potential pitfalls they may fall into when starting out.